Perry leads Navy past No. 21 SMU 35-28

 Perry leads Navy past No. 21 SMU 35-28Navy fullback Jamale Carothers runs with the ball against SMU during the first half of an NCAA college football game, Saturday, Nov.
 23, 2019, in Annapolis, Md.
 (AP Photo/Julio Cortez)

-ANNAPOLS, Md.
-(AP) -- Navy quarterback Malcolm Perry generated 357 yards of total offense and scored the game-winning touchdown in a 35-28 victory over No. 21 SMU on Saturday.
+Perry found a seam and scampered 70 yards with just over six minutes remaining to break a tie and Navy beat the Mustangs 35-28 on Saturday.
+It was the culmination of a banner day for Perry, who generated 357 yards of total offense.
+He finished with 195 yards rushing on 38 carries with two touchdowns and completed 9 of 15 passes for 162 yards and another score.

-Perry found a seam and scampered 70 yards with just over six minutes remaining to break a tie.
-He finished with 195 yards on 38 carries with two touchdowns on the ground and completed 9 of 15 passes for 162 yards and another score.
+''He actually told me at one time, 'Coach, you have to give me a break, man.
+Give somebody else the ball,' '' Niumatalolo said. ''I was like, 'Suck it up, we need you.'
+I didn't realize he carried the ball 38 times. .
+All I could see was (Perry) in my head.
+He was going to carry us.''

-The Midshipmen still have a shot at the West Division crown of the American Athletic Conference should No. 18 Memphis falter down the stretch.
+The Midshipmen still have a shot at winning the West Division crown of the American Athletic Conference outright should No. 18 Memphis falter in the regular-season finale against No. 17 Cincinnati.
 The Tigers own the tiebreaker by virtue of their 35-23 victory over Navy on Sept.
 26.

 After trailing 21-10 at the half, the Midshipmen (8-2, 6-1) cut into the margin on a 1-yard plunge by Perry and a 25-yard field goal by Bijan Nichols on their first two possessions of the third quarter.